Hemlock Ravine Park

 The trail is almost entirely unmarked and it can be difficult to pick up the part of the trail that connects back to Governor’s Loop.
 Scaling the ravine is a definite no-no and walking out to the apartment buildings at the end of the trail will put you far away from the Parking Lot off of Kent Avenue.

 Despite being the least maintained part of the park, I think the ravine is the most scenic destination.
-Its steep-sloped sides offer an amphitheater-like atmosphere that provides great acoustics for the babbling brook running through its center.
+Its steep-sloped sides offer an amphitheatre-like atmosphere that provides great acoustics for the babbling brook running through its center.
 What’s left of the park’s old-growth trees tower as high as the ravine, while evidence of other giants elegantly decomposes into their surroundings.

 The ravine is rich in biodiversity.
 A great place to just stand and listen, this wildlife corridor features a chorus of birds and squirrels accompanying the trickling brook.
-Regular visitors include deer, foxes and other animals you wouldn’t normally expect to see in an urban park. #Bird-watching enthusiasts will appreciate the array of birds that frequent this area, including woodpeckers, blue jays, and owls.
+Regular visitors include deer, foxes and other animals you wouldn’t normally expect to see in an urban park. #Bird-watching enthusiasts will appreciate the array of birds that frequent this area, including woodpeckers, bluejays, and owls.

 History

-Untouched by forestry and development throughout Halifax’s history has made this park a defacto urban nature reserve for hundreds of years.
+Untouched by forestry and development throughout Halifax’s history this park has been a defacto urban nature reserve for hundreds of years.
 In 1780 Nova Scotia’s Lieutenant Governor John Wentworth resided in a country estate on these grounds.
 When Prince Edward, Duke of Kent arrived in Halifax in 1794 to command the garrison, Wentworth lent him and his French mistress, the estate.
 Prince Edward heavily landscaped the grounds, turning it into a social center for the local elite with garden parties and concerts in the music rotunda.

 When Prince Edward and his mistress Julie St. Laurent departed Halifax in 1800, the grounds were turned back over to Governor Wentworth for a short-lived stint.
 After the governor’s departure, the grounds were left in disrepair but remained a popular picnic spot for locals.
 By the 1950s all that remained of the original estate were a muddy pond, one decorative temple, and the round music rotunda that sits across the Bedford Highway to this day.
 For a more in-depth history of the park, read my blog post: “Getting To Know Hemlock Ravine Park” and check out the Facebook group “Stories of Prince’s Lodge Rotunda” for plenty of great info, photos & stories about the rotunda & the rest of the park.